rovirmani/quickride/README.md

 # startupxmobile
 apologize for bad formatting will work on it as we go on

-1) Visit this link and setup everything for your machine(macOS and iOS) clicking on the React Native CLI Quickstart (https://reactnative.dev/docs/environment-setup?guide=native#command-line-tools) or follow these instructions.
+1) After pulling the files -> Visit this link and setup everything for your machine(macOS and iOS) clicking on the React Native CLI Quickstart (https://reactnative.dev/docs/environment-setup?guide=native#command-line-tools) or follow these instructions.
   * `brew install node`
   * `brew install watchman`
 2) Make sure XCode is installed.